Efficient Pulse-Excitation Techniques for Single Photon Sources from Quantum Dots in Cavities: Quantum Dot - Cavity Models

 \subsection{Pulse excitation of a single exciton-cavity system}

-In this subsection, we consider the model used to study resonant pi-pulse SPSs, as well as the off-resonant phonon-assisted inversion SPS, by considering the single exciton system shown in Figure~\ref{fig_s}a.
+In this subsection, we consider the model used to study resonant pi-pulse SPSs, as well as the off-resonant phonon-assisted inversion SPS, by considering the single exciton system shown in Figure~\ref{fig_s}a, driven by a pulse with time-dependent amplitude $\Omega(t) = \Omega_0 e^{-\left(\frac{t-3\tau_p}{\tau_p}\right)^2}$, where $\tau_p$ is the pulse width.
 Our approximation of neglecting higher lying states is appropriate for $\frac{\tau_p E_B}{4\hbar} \gg 1$ (see Figure~\ref{fig_s}b) for neutral QDs (such that the frequency-domain pulse amplitude at $\omega_L - \frac{E_B}{2\hbar}$ is much less than its maximum amplitude), or charged QDs (trion states)~\cite{trivedi19}.

 Our first system of interest consists of a two-level neutral QD system with ground and exciton states, described with Pauli pseudospin operators $\sigma^{\pm}$ ($\sigma_x = \sigma^+ + \sigma^-$, $\sigma_y = i(\sigma^- - \sigma^+)$), a cavity mode, and a reservoir of bosonic phonon modes with operators $b_{\mathbf{q}}$, $b^{\dagger}_{\mathbf{q}}$ for wavevector $\mathbf{q}$.
 Neglecting interactions with the photon bath reservoirs for now, we begin with the total Hamiltonian $H = H_S + H_B + H_I$ for a two-level system (below we also model the biexciton cascade setup) driven by a laser with time-dependent Rabi drive $\Omega(t)$ in frame rotating at the laser frequency $\omega_L$, where